Open topic with navigation

 When you are troubleshooting an alarm, you are likely to respond with a sequence of actions similar to those outlined below.
 The example is not an exact procedure but gives some sense of the steps you can take to find the source of a problem.

-If you are set up to receive alarm notifications on your phone or email, you are likely to begin the process after you receive either a text message (SMS) or an email notifying you of the alarm.
+If you have set up alarm recipients to receive alarm notifications by phone or email, users are likely to begin the process after they receive either a text message (SMS) or an email notification of an alarm.

 An example of how to investigate an alarm: